 About Python

-There are many programming languages in the world, but ComfyUI runs on a language called Python.
+There are numerous programming languages in the world, but ComfyUI runs on a language called Python.

 You don't need to be able to program in Python at all to master ComfyUI.
-However, if you know a few terms, you might get the motivation to fight the errors you will face from now on.
+However, knowing a few terms might give you the energy to fight the errors you will face from now on.

 Version

-It feels a bit strange that a "language" has a version, but just as words that didn't exist in the Showa era are born in the Reiwa era, Python also adds new functions and improvements with every update.
+It feels a bit strange that a "language" has a version, but just as words that didn't exist in the Showa era are born in the Reiwa era, Python adds new features and improvements with every update.

 Basically, it is designed to maintain backward compatibility (making old code work), but some programs stop working when the version goes up.

-• Currently, the latest version of Python is progressing rapidly, but the range where ComfyUI operates stably is 3.10 to 3.13.
+- Currently, the latest version of Python is advancing rapidly, but ComfyUI runs stably in the range of

 Library

-It's strange to compare it with ComfyUI, but a "Library" is like a Custom Node.
-It is an "extension part" to add functions that are not in Python itself or to make complex processing easier to write.
+It's strange to compare it in ComfyUI, but a "library" is like a Custom Node.
+It is an "expansion part" to add functions not in Python itself or to make complex processing easy to write.

 pip install